ZipEntry Unicode C Reference Documentation

 Introduced in version 9.5.0.50

-Returns the next entry having a filename matching the matchStr.
-The "*" characters matches 0 or more of any character.
+Returns the next entry having a filename matching a pattern.
+The * characters matches 0 or more of any character.
 The full filename, including path, is used when matching against the pattern.
+A NULL is returned if nothing matches.

 Returns NULL on failure